Lead Pipe Replacement Programs

 Like most older cities, homes built before the 1980's were typically built with a lead service line—the pipe that connects the city water supply to your household plumbing.
 DC Water operates several programs for lead service line replacement.
-DC Water always covers the cost of lead pipe replacement in public space, and new District funds can help customers cover the cost of replacement on private property.
-Check our map for information about the material of your service pipe.
+The programs are either initiated by DC Water or by the customer.
+Read below to find out more about the programs and determine which would be right for you.